janfelix/Deep6/Master/README.md

 For Linux systems:

 Create a conda environment and install required packages.
 This is the recommended method, but can take a few minutes.
-Conda will need the following channels: default, anaconda, conda-forge.
+Conda will need the following channels: default, anaconda, conda-forge, pypi.
 If necessary add channels `conda config --add channels conda-forge`.

 `conda create -n dsix python=3.6 numpy pandas h5py biopython scipy keras scikit-learn tensorflow-gpu`

-Or using the yml setup file for the specific package versions, this can create system based version conflicts:
+Or using the yml setup file for the specific package versions.

-`conda env create -n dsix -f dsix.yml`
+`conda env create -n dsix -f dsix_linux.yml`

 For Mac OSX systems:

 There is no conda installer for tensorflow-gpu 2.6.0 for Mac OSX, the following installs tensorflow-gpu 1.1.0 through pypi.
-Conda will need the following channels: default, anaconda, conda-forge.
+Conda will need the following channels: default, anaconda, conda-forge, pypi.
 If necessary add channels `conda config --add channels conda-forge`.
 ```
 conda create -n dsix python=3.6 numpy pandas h5py biopython scipy keras scikit-learn
 conda activate dsix
 pip install tensorflow tensorflow_gpu
 ```
+Or using the yml setup file for the specific package versions, using pypi.

+`conda env create -n dsix -f dsix_mac.yml`

 ### Usage: